Matthew, one of Jesus’ disciples, tells us that . . .

 2 Peter 3:16

-That, unfortunately, is what false teachers do.
-They twist the Scriptures and create man made religions that are leading people down a wide path to destruction.
+That, unfortunately, is what people do who mishandle God’s word.
+They twist the Scriptures and create man-made doctrines and religions that are leading people to destruction.

 “Heaven and earth will pass away, but My words will by no means pass away.
 But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”